-Our headquarters are located at 601 Carlson Parkway, Suite 330, Minnetonka, Minnesota 55305 and our telephone number is (612) 238-3300.
-We maintain a website at www.twoharborsinvestment.com; however, the information found on this website is not a part of this prospectus.
+Our headquarters are located at 601 Carlson Parkway, Suite 1400, Minnetonka, Minnesota 55305 and our telephone number is (612) 629-2500.
+We maintain a website at www.twoharborsinvestment.com.
+The information found on our website is not incorporated into this prospectus.